top of page

 NEGATIVES

-• Lack of consulting / transformation mindset
+• Lack of consulting / transformation culture

 TCS